tmfg/mmtis-national-access-point/docs/transit-changes/README.md

    - Mark interface as erroneous if there were errors for fetch or import operations.
 0. Convert if required
    - Kalkati.net formatted interfaces are converted into GTFS before storing and importing the data.
-   Conversion is done using a kalkati->gtfs converter which parses Kalkati.net XML-files and outputs a GTFS zip.
+   Conversion is done using a `kalkati->gtfs` converter which parses Kalkati.net XML files and outputs a GTFS zip.
 0. Calculate package hash
 0. Store downloaded package to package archive repository
 0. Store parsed transit service data to NAP db.